 The Fundraising Director shall distribute fundraising/marketing materials to all potential donors and sponsors after they are identified.
 These fundraising/marketing materials should be followed up with a 1-on-1 phone call and a personal relationship created.

-The Fundraising Director shall develop and maintain the fundraising portion of the Handbook, in conjunction with the organization’s legal counsel, which comports with fundraising best practices.
+The Fundraising Director shall develop and maintain the fundraising portion of the Handbook/Operating Policy, in conjunction with the organization’s legal counsel, which comports with fundraising best practices.

 The Fundraising Director shall serve as the Fundraising Committee Chair.
 The Fundraising Director will also assist in the creation and refinement of Corporation’s strategic approach to fundraising, marketing, and donor/sponsor outreach.